President Trump delivers first address to Congress

 Related: DHS Immigration Crackdown: What You Need to Know

+Though Trump provided a broad outline of his intended agenda, he offered few new details to Congress on how to get there.
+He said lawmakers should be guided by lower costs and expanded choice, but gave few ideas on how to get there.
+He also called for a $1 trillion investment in the country's crumbling infrastructure, while providing no ideas on how to offset the costs.

+He also made no mention of Russia, which has cast a shadow over the administration as questions continue to swirl about the relationship top aides had with Moscow during the campaign.
+And while he mentioned the wall on the U.S.-Mexico border, he did not mention who will pay for it as Mexican leaders continue to say they will not fund the barrier.

-Trump's budget, unveiled this week, came under fire from some Republicans for cutting State Department funding and not giving a bigger increase to the Department of Defense.
+Trump's budget, which was unveiled this week, came under fire from some in his own party for cutting State Department funding and not giving a bigger increase to the Department of Defense.
+But Trump pointed to the military to justify his proposed spending outline.

-The president will also call on Congress to "repeal and replace" and the Affordable Care Act, though White House Press Secretary Sean Spicer said it is unlikely Trump would offer more details.

-Spicer said the first part of the speech would focus on the president's jobs and economy message, likely bringing up trade deficits and including a discussion of what Trump will do to bring jobs back to the country.
-After speaking about the economy, Trump will turn to national security.
+"My budget will also increase funding for our veterans...Our veterans have delivered for this nation and now we must deliver for them," he said.

+The most moving moment of the speech came when he introduced the widow of Chief Petty Officer William "Ryan" Owens, the Navy SEAL killed during a raid in Yemen last month.

+"Ryan died as he lived: A warrior, and a hero - battling against terrorism and securing our nation...Ryan's legacy is etched into eternity," Trump said before a minutes-long applause for Carryn Owens, who was seated next to Ivanka Trump.

-The press secretary used the words "radical Islamic terror" when describing some of the content that could come up in joint address remarks Tuesday night, but it was unclear whether or not Trump himself would use that language.
-He did use that phrase multiple times as a candidate, attacking then-President Barack Obama for not using the term.
+Trump did not shy from using the term "radical Islamic terror" when describing the war on ISIS, just like he did multiple times as a candidate, attacking then-President Barack Obama for not using the term.

 Related: Trump Meets With Insurance Execs on Obamacare Repeal